SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 Portia's aunt: What extraodinary creatures women are!
 She told me she wasn't speaking to Henry Adams, and if we're going to avoid a scandal, she mustn't.

-Narrator: Having been deeply captivated by the unsophisticated but sincere young man, Portia has been struggling to let go of the millionare coat of Henry.
+N.: Having been deeply captivated by the unsophisticated but sincere young man, Portia has been struggling to let go of the millionare coat of Henry.
 The vitriolic words of his aunt made her even more resolute to discard her family's snobbish tradition.
 She is now determined to see Henry again.

 <font color=grey>*(Portia's aunt enters Portia's room)*</font>

-Portia: <font color=grey>*(childishly but rebelliously)*</font> I'm going straight to Bumbles.
+P.L. <font color=grey>*(childishly but rebelliously)*</font> I'm going straight to Bumbles.

 Portia's aunt: No, my dear.
 If you were an ordinary girl it wouldn't matter.
 But, alas, we are not an ordinary family.

 <font color=grey>*(Aunt locks the door, with Portia desperately pounding from inside)*</font>

-Portia: Let me out!
+P.L.
+Let me out!

 ### Scene 4 (Henry's suite): Henry was pushed for payment.

-Lloyd: I don't wish to press you, Mr. Adams, but if vou could see your way to settling the account it will enable us to bring our books up-to-date.
+L.bum: I don't wish to press you, Mr. Adams, but if vou could see your way to settling the account it will enable us to bring our books up-to-date.

-Henry: I thought you said there was no hurry.
+H.A.: I thought you said there was no hurry.

-Lloyd: But it is customary to settle weekly at Bumbles.
+L.bum: But it is customary to settle weekly at Bumbles.
 But naturally, in your case, we were happy to enlengthen it to three weeks.
 If you'll kindly settle the bill, Mr. Adams, we'll detain you no longer.

-Narrator: At first, Henry was quite uneasy on hearing Lloyd's words.
+N.: At first, Henry was quite uneasy on hearing Lloyd's words.
 The million-note-are desperately wanted to find a hole in the ground.
 That's when he thought about Portia in the morning, and suddenly a beam of light came to his mind - his shares in Hastings' gold mine business!

-Henry: <font color=grey>*(pensive, but then delighted when he reminisced of Hastings' shares)*</font> I'll settle my accounts in full this aternoon.
+H.A.: <font color=grey>*(pensive, but then delighted when he reminisced of Hastings' shares)*</font> I'll settle my accounts in full this aternoon.
 It so happens that my real fortune is tied up in mining ... gold mining.
 Well, good morning, gentlemen.
 You're a fascinating species.
 Sometime you must take a good look at yourselves <font color=grey>*(hurry out the doorway, arrogant)*</font> ... under a microscope.

 ### Scene 5 (Stock Exchange):

-Hastings: <font color=grey>*(eager, desperate)*</font> Have you found the note?
+L.H.: <font color=grey>*(eager, desperate)*</font> Have you found the note?

-Henry: I want to sell those shares of mine.
+H.A.: I want to sell those shares of mine.

-Hastings: Sell?
+L.H.: Sell?
 Why, nobody would accept those shares as a gift.
 You've ruined me, my boy.
 I'm finished.

-Henry: What are you talking about?
+H.A.: What are you talking about?
 You told me yourself that they were worth twenty thousand pounds.

-Hastings: <font color="grey">*(indifferent)*</font> That was yesterday. <font color=grey>*(stress)*</font> The note, Henry, where is it?
+L.H.: <font color="grey">*(indifferent)*</font> That was yesterday. <font color=grey>*(stress)*</font> The note, Henry, where is it?
 You did have one, didn't you?

-Henry: Well, of course, I had one.
+H.A.: Well, of course, I had one.
 Isn't there any sanity left around here?
 Where does all this *up and down* business go on?

-Hastings: Thromorton Street - the Stock Exchange.
+L.H.: Thromorton Street - the Stock Exchange.

-Henry: That's where I'm going.
+H.A.: That's where I'm going.

-Hastings: Wait!
+L.H.: Wait!
 Don't go, Henry!
 You'll be ...

 <font color=grey>*(Henry rushed out the doorway, leaving Hastings pounding his chest, crying.)*</font>

-## Act 10.
+## Act 8.
 Henry wanted to tell people to focus on money, but they just cared about the note and Henry was nearly killed.
 The twist came when the Duke of Frognal *found* the note and people went crazy again.

 <font color=grey>*(Corresponding acts of Henry being thrown out of the Stock Exchange may be added.)*</font>

-Narrator: Henry returned to the Bumbles, literally in rags.
+N.: Henry returned to the Bumbles, literally in rags.
 Shortly before he was thrown out of the Stock Exchange by a group of angry investors.
 Once again, he saw a crowd of *gentlemen* screaming and bustling in hall.
 Henry has been used to this sharp rise and fall in fame, just like in the stock market, but nevertheless, he still felt an element of despair and doubt - why have those who once complimented him with indisputable sincerity turned into such ugly creatures?

-Henry: Ladies and gentlemen <font color=grey>*(interrupted, shouting "that's him, the imposter!")*</font> ...
+H.A.: Ladies and gentlemen <font color=grey>*(interrupted, shouting "that's him, the imposter!")*</font> ...
 Ladies and gentlemen.
 I understand that you've all come here for me and your money in the Good Hope Gold Mine ... <font color=grey>*(interrupted, shouting "yeah!")*</font> I can sympathasize with your feelings ... <font color=grey>*(interrupted, shouting "What about the note?")*</font> Ladies and gentlemen, if you'll just listen to me for a minute, you'll see that far from need for panic, you've all made what will turn out to be a very sound investment. **<font color=grey>(/ THIS IS WHERE ^ BEGINS /) ...... </font>** turn into murmurs <font color=grey>*(pantomine)*</font>

 ---
 **^ <font color=grey>*(concurrent with the previous line, at the front gate of Bumbles')*</font>**

 <font color=grey>*(Duke of Frognal rushed toward the front door.)*</font>

-Duke of Frognal: <font color=grey>*(Panting)*</font> What the devil is going on?
+D.F. <font color=grey>*(Panting)*</font> What the devil is going on?

 Gatekeeper: Fine old hullabaloo, sir.
 The hunt's up.
 Mark you, he's given them a run for their money.

-Duke of Frognal: Don't talk in riddles, man.
+D.F.
+Don't talk in riddles, man.
 Make yourself clear.

 Gatekeeper: Henry Adams, sir, and the cheque!

-Narrator: A sophisticated englishman as he is, Duke of Frognal had really not expected things to go this far.
+N.: A sophisticated englishman as he is, Duke of Frognal had really not expected things to go this far.
 He realized that his vindictive acts may soon end up in chaos.
 He mumbled about Renie's errant behavior, and went straight into the corridor.

 <font color=grey>*(in the hallway)*</font>

 Renie: Sir, sir, it's all right.

-Duke of Frognal: What's all right?
+D.F.
+What's all right?

 Renie: The Bridal Suite.
 You're getting it back.

-Duke of Frognal: What!
+D.F.
+What!

 <font color=grey>*(Servants and maids paraded through the corridor, holding sheets and Henry's luggage.)*</font>

-Duke of Frognal: <font color=grey>*(shouting toward the maids and servants)*</font> How dare you!
+D.F. <font color=grey>*(shouting toward the maids and servants)*</font> How dare you!
 Dashed impertinence.
 Take them back at once.
 Who do you think you are? <font color=grey>*(to Renie)*</font> This has gone too far!
 A lark's one thing, but when a fellow's expected to pay his tailor's bill, it's no joke.
 Come with me.

-Narrator: To Duke of Frognal, there's been a great deal of hysteria over what is, after all, nothing more than a plain scrap of paper.
+N.: To Duke of Frognal, there's been a great deal of hysteria over what is, after all, nothing more than a plain scrap of paper.

 ---

-Henry: Mr. Lloyd Hastings has such faith in your gold mine shares that ... <font color=grey>*(Henry slowly took of his jacket, and meanwhile a man gives Henry a blow on the head, Henry fell to the ground, and nearly fainted)*</font>
+H.A.: Mr. Lloyd Hastings has such faith in your gold mine shares that ... <font color=grey>*(Henry slowly took of his jacket, and meanwhile a man gives Henry a blow on the head, Henry fell to the ground, and nearly fainted)*</font>

 Crowd: <font color=grey>*(scream)*</font> No fighting!

 <font color=green>*(Cheerful music, such as reveille)*</font>

-Duke of Frognal: The note!
+D.F.
+The note!
 The blasted note!

 Crowd: <font color=grey>*(Crowd first confused, then hoarded out of the hall.)*</font> He has the note!

-Henry: Where was it?
+H.A.: Where was it?

-Duke of Frognal: Under the carpet, my instructions.
+D.F.
+Under the carpet, my instructions.

-Henry: Why on earth did you do that?
+H.A.: Why on earth did you do that?

-Duke of Frognal: I don't like those upstarts like you and what you do with the money either.
+D.F.
+I don't like those upstarts like you and what you do with the money either.
 But somehow I've gone too far.
 I'm a gentleman, an English gentleman, not a bit like those flocks of birds who sought for money wherever it goes, and it's time I apologize to you, sincerely.
 You're entitled to throw down the glove.

-Henry: <font color=grey>*(grin)*</font> Well, since I haven't got a glove, I'll have to accept your apology.
+H.A.: <font color=grey>*(grin)*</font> Well, since I haven't got a glove, I'll have to accept your apology.

-Duke of Frognal: You're the most charitable Yankees I've ever seen.
+D.F.
+You're the most charitable Yankees I've ever seen.
 I'm beginning to like you.
 Young man, you'll make the grade in the future.

 <font color=grey>*(Duke of Frognal pats Henry on the shoulder and walked away.
 Servants gathered around Henry and began helping him put on the jacket)*</font>

 <font color=grey>*(On Henry's side of the stage, sevants and maids clustered around him.
 Meanwhile narrator reads the following line.)*</font>

-Narrator: Remember Portia?
+N.: Remember Portia?
 Well, as soon as the million pound note was found, the shares price of Good Hope mines peaked again, and Portia's aunt was quite content to receive the five thousand pounds that Henry has promised her.
 Busy counting money and boasting about her blueprint for the money, Portia's aunt definitely Portia to continue her relationship with Henry.
 But Portia never cared about those filthy bits of paper - she just badly wanted to see Henry.

 <font color=grey>*(Portia was escorted into the hall)*</font>

-Portia: Henry!
+P.L.
+Henry!
 Oh, Henry.

 <font color=grey>*(Without further words, the two hugged and kissed)*</font>

 <font color=grey>*(Stage Reset)*</font>

-## Act 11.
+## Act 9.
 Henry returned the cheque and refused what the two brothers offered.

 Actors: Henry Adams, Oliver Montpelier, Roderick Montpelier, Portia Langham, Narrator